 Dr. Pevenstein holds a B.S. in Mechanical Engineering from Carnegie Mellon and an M.S. in Engineering Management/Operations Research, the Degree of Engineer, and a Sc.D. in Engineering Management from the George Washington University.
 He is a Registered Professional Engineer and a 2001 Department of Commerce Science and Technology Fellow.

-Brenda Thomasson is a General Business Specialist for the Technology Partnership Office (TPO) at the National Institute of Standards and Technology (NIST).
-She provides Administrative and Business Operations and System Support to TPO, Contracts and Grants administrator/coordinator, and provides support to the TPO Administrative Officer on Budget and Financial Management.
+Brenda Thomasson is the Administrative Officer for the Technology Partnership Office (TPO) at the National Institute of Standards and Technology (NIST).
+She provides Administrative support on Budget and Financial Management to the division.

-Patent Paralegal and General Business Administration candidate with the American Public University.
+Patent Paralegal and General Business Administration studies at the American Public University.